ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 * Fix parsing of qualitative slice annotation;
 * Disable measurements panel interactions in MPR mode;
-* Fix parsing of segmentation when orientation values are close to zero.
+* Fix parsing of segmentation when orientation values are close to zero;
+* Raise error if StudyInstanceUID, SeriesInstanceUID and SOPInstanceUID are not conforming with the UID (DICOM UI VR) character repertoire.

 ## 0.8.1 - June 2022 - Slim